Urgent Injunctions in Queensland: When You Need the Court to Act Fast

 - Public interest considerations.

 The court will consider whether the applicant has the financial capacity to meet the undertaking.
-For impecunious applicants, the court may still grant the injunction but will weigh this factor in the balance of convenience.
-In some cases, the court may require the applicant to provide security for the undertaking (e.g. a bank guarantee or payment into court).
+For impecunious applicants, the court may still grant the order but will weigh this factor in the balance of convenience.
+In some cases, the court may require the applicant to provide security for the undertaking, such as a bank guarantee or payment into court.

-Step 4: Your lawyer contacts the Supreme Court registry to arrange an urgent hearing before the duty judge.
-Under the court's practice directions, urgent applications can be heard at short notice or same-day where genuine urgency is demonstrated.
+The applicant's solicitor contacts the Supreme Court registry to arrange an urgent hearing before the duty judge.
+Urgent applications can be heard at short notice or same-day where genuine urgency is demonstrated.

-Step 6: If the injunction is granted, the order will specify a return date (usually 7–14 days) when both parties attend and the respondent can argue the injunction should be dissolved.
+If the order is granted, it will specify a return date (usually 7 to 14 days) when both parties attend and the respondent has the opportunity to be heard.
 The applicant must serve the order on the respondent promptly.
+For freezing orders, service on relevant third parties such as banks is also required.
 The order is not enforceable until served.

-Step 7: At the return date hearing, the court reconsiders the injunction with both sides present.
-The respondent can adduce evidence and argue for dissolution.
+At the return date hearing, the court reconsiders the order with both sides present.
+The respondent can adduce evidence and argue for dissolution or variation of the order.

 Common Scenarios Where Businesses Need Urgent Injunctions